 This is hands-down the BEST vegan butter recipe.
-Ready to venture beyond the land of store-bought butter and unflavored coconut oil?
+Ready to venture beyond the land of store-bought butters and unflavored coconut oil?
 Once you’ve got the ingredients, making this easy-to-make and easy-to-spread plant-based butter is a snap.
 Slather it up!

 - 1 cup of unflavored coconut oil (refined, not virgin)

 - ¾ cup of sunflower (or safflower oil)